Home » Calculating Loss of Earning Capacity

 Loss of Earning Capacity for a Person with No Work History

 The fact that a plaintiff has no work history doesn’t stop them from claiming lost earning capacity damages.
-In fact, this scenario is common in children and people under the age of 20.
+This scenario is common in children and people under the age of 20.
 Working with a vocational expert, economic experts can survey the labor market to determine the employment opportunities available to the injured claimant.
 They can compare this data to the claimant’s pre-injury education and career aspirations.
 This allows them to determine a reasonable figure for loss of earning capacity damages.

 Hire a Forensic Economist to Calculate Loss of Earnings Capacity